Back-to-work order issued for 2 major Canada railroads. Union will comply, but lawsuit planned

 Businesses all across Canada and the United States said they would quickly face a crisis without rail service because they rely on freight railroads to deliver their raw materials and finished products.
 Without regular deliveries, many businesses would possibly have to cut production or even shut down.

-Canadian National trains started running again Friday morning but the Teamsters Canada Rail Conference threatened to go on strike there starting Monday morning.
+Canadian National trains started running again Friday morning but the union threatened to go on strike there starting Monday morning.
 Saturday’s order nullifies that strike threat.
 CPKC workers have been on strike since the lockout began early Thursday, and the railroad’s trains have remained idle.

 “While CN is disappointed an agreement could not be reached at the bargaining table, the company is satisfied that this order effectively ends the unpredictability that has been negatively impacting supply chains for months,” the railroad said in a statement.
 “CN remains focused on safely getting goods moving again, as efficiently as possible.”